Admission to the Program

 - o Students will observe actual patient care; appropriate dress (business casual, comfortable shoes, no open-toed shoes) is required.

-- o Students are expected to spend no less than four (4) hours to ensure a complete overview of what a career in Radiologic Technology entails.
+- o Students are expected to spend no less than three (3) hours to ensure a complete overview of what a career in Radiologic Technology entails.

 - In addition, students will be required to complete the "Hospital Observation Worksheet" and submit it to the Program of Radiologic Technology for admission consideration.